There’s only one F in Fulham

 FUTURE, DISCARDED AND Supposed ground developments

-Not always are the plans we’re sold what they seemed Page still to be compiled
+Not always are the plans we’re sold what they seemed Page still to be completed

 billp TOOFIF Updated Thursday, 13 September 2018